ngrok/ngrok-javascript/README.md

 After you've installed the package, you'll need an Auth Token.
 Retrieve one on the [Auth Token page of your ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken)

-A minimal code block [using the 'connect' convenience function](https://github.com/ngrok/ngrok-nodejs/blob/main/examples/ngrok-connect-minimal.js), with `authtoken_from_env: true` to use an Auth Token from the `NGROK_AUTHTOKEN` environment variable, and making a connection to `localhost` port `8080`:
+Here is a minimal code block [using the 'connect' convenience function](https://github.com/ngrok/ngrok-nodejs/blob/main/examples/ngrok-connect-minimal.js), with `authtoken_from_env: true` to use an Auth Token from the `NGROK_AUTHTOKEN` environment variable, and making a connection to `localhost` port `8080`:

 ```jsx
 const ngrok = require("@ngrok/ngrok");